 If the District imposes discipline against a student or employee as a result of the findings in its investigation, the student or employee may appeal the decision using the procedure for appealing a disciplinary decision.

 If the complainant is not satisfied with the results of the administrative determination, he/she may, within fifteen days, submit a written appeal to the Board of Trustees.
 The Board shall review the original complaint, the investigative report, the administrative decision, and the appeal.
 The Board shall issue a final District decision in the matter within 45 days after receiving the appeal.
-A copy of the decision rendered by the Board shall be forwarded to the complainant and to the State Chancellor’s Office.
+A copy of the decision rendered by the Board shall be forwarded to the complainant and to the California Community Colleges Chancellor’s Office.
 The complainant shall also be notified of his/her right to appeal this decision.

 If the Board does not act within 45 days the administrative determination shall be deemed approved and shall become the final decision of the District in the matter.

-The complainant shall have the right to file a written appeal with the State Chancellor’s Office within thirty days after the Board issued the final District decision or permitted the administrative decision to become final.
+In any case not involving workplace discrimination, harassment, or retaliation, the complainant shall have the right to file a written appeal with the California Community Colleges Chancellor’s Office within thirty days after the Board issued the final District decision or permitted the administrative decision to become final.
 Such appeals shall be processed pursuant to the provision of Title 5 Section 59350.

 In any case involving employment discrimination, including workplace harassment, the complainant may, at any time before or after the issuance of the final decision of the District, file a complaint with the Department of Fair Employment and Housing.
-In such cases, the complainant may also file a petition for review with the State Chancellor’s Office within thirty days after the governing board issues the final decision or permits the administrative decision to become final.